wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 {% include snippets/steam-dlc.css %}
 ```

-Old browsers won't render the gradient and the rounded corners, not big deal.
+Old browsers won’t render the gradient and the rounded corners, not big deal.

 The problem with unflexible static markup is not limited to one block.
 Price blocks designed for dollar prices used to break in Russian shop.
-It's not the case now, for the most part, but there is still quite a bunch of static unflexible blocks:
+It’s not the case now, for the most part, but there is still quite a bunch of static unflexible blocks:

-{% include pic.htm src='price-overflowed.png' a='Overflowed price block' c="Steam won't handle yet another ruble collapse :-)" %}
+{% include pic.htm src='price-overflowed.png' a='Overflowed price block' c="Steam won’t handle yet another ruble collapse :-)" %}

 There is a similar block in the neighborhood, which, surprisingly enough, is feeling great in unusual circumstances: